Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-2.md

 Using a `not-found.tsx` file, we can create a "Not Found" page for a root layout or inside each folder.

 In **Next.js App Router**, the `notFound()` function from `next/navigation` can be used to programmatically trigger the "Not Found" page.

+## Handling Unexpected Errors

+Using an `error.tsx` file, we can create an error page for the root level or any part of the application (inside any folder).

+If we create an `error.tsx` file at the root level, it **cannot catch errors** that occur in layout.tsx in root layout (for example, if there is some logic in layout.tsx).
+To catch those, we should create a separate file called `global-error.tsx`.

+The `error.tsx` file should be a **client component**, because it allows users to retry the action.
+This retry functionality is provided by Next.js, so the client can click a button to attempt the action again.
+Use this only in necessary parts, otherwise users may trigger it too many times.

+**Extra**: We can log the errors when they are caught.
+One of the most popular services for this is **Sentry**.